Crown no date (1603-1604) "First coinage" (United Kingdom, James I)

 Auction prices

 Find out the current coin value of the British Crown no date (1603-1604) "First coinage".
-This gold coin from the times of James I. Wondering how much a coin like this is worth?
-The record price belongs to the lot 1007 sold at the Baldwin's of St. James's auction for GBP 15,500.
-Bidding took place September 30, 2016.
+This silver coin from the times of James I. Wondering how much a coin like this is worth?
+The record price belongs to the lot 1226 sold at the Numismatica Ars Classica, Zurich auction for CHF 80,000.
+Bidding took place May 8, 2024.

 Where does our service get data on the current price of the Crown no date (1603-1604) "First coinage"?